Here's how to get rid of ants and keep them out of your kitchen and home for good

 If you want to get rid of ants the obvious thing to do is keep food off their menu by storing yours away in airtight containers.
 Next wipe away any food and drink spillages immediately, not forgetting to clean the inside of cupboards and under the kitchen cabinetry.

 Try not to leave that pile of dirty dishes out by the sink for too long.
 Ants won’t turn their noses up at leftover pet food or food waste either, so wash up your pet bowls straight after feeding time and take out your rubbish regularly, keeping bin lids tightly shut at all times.
+You should also keep and eye out for oil splatters around the cooker and even other dead insects that might be lying around, ants are extremely resourceful.

 2. Use a natural anti-ant spray